Close Menu

 The second reason sparking the protest is the management’s negligence in the union’s demand for a pay increase for the lowest-paid employees.
 Earlier reported by The Verge, the union is pushing for a minimum salary that ensures a living wage for mission-critical roles, such as Trust and Safety analysts, Community Support specialists, and Outreach team members.

-“These workers, essential to keeping creators supported, often live paycheck to paycheck,” Nicole Amato, outreach manager at Kickstarter, tells me.
-“Management claims current pay is generous enough, but that’s hard to square when some colleagues can barely make ends meet,” she claims.
+“These workers, essential to keeping creators supported, often live paycheck to paycheck,” an outreach manager at Kickstarter, who requested to remain anonymous, tells me.
+“Management claims current pay is generous enough, but that’s hard to square when some colleagues can barely make ends meet,” the person claims.
 The union’s frustration peaks at what they see as hypocrisy from a Public Benefit Corporation (PBC) that touts equity and inclusivity.
 “We’re disappointed and surprised,” the union added, noting that management’s refusal to budge “puts our creators at risk” by forcing the strike.

 The spark for this standoff came in March 2025, just as contract talks began.
 Knowing the four-day workweek was the union’s top priority, management abruptly shifted most employees to a five-day schedule without extra pay.
 The stated business reasons for the shift to five days were “current economic instability” and “competitive pressures” in the crowdfunding industry.